Apply for public housing

 These documents could include evidence of attending life skills or community support programs.

-If you are unable to supply other relevant documents, the department may be able to recommend options to help you.
+If you're unable to supply other relevant documents, the department may be able to recommend other options to help you.

 When a suitable property becomes available and you have met conditions at the pre-tenancy interview, you will be contacted with a formal offer of a public housing property.